doapp-ryanp/serverless-plugin-swag/README.md

 ## Configure

 This plugin minimal configuration under the `custom.swag` namespace.
-Only `custom.swag.apigId` is required.
-Here is an example:
+Only 2 elments in your `serverless.yml` are required:

+1.  `custom.swag.restApiId`: the API Gateway distribution ID.
+1. A `swagHttp` (instead of `http`) entry in `functions.FUNCTION_NAME.events`.
+Currently, the only 2 attributes supported are `path` and `method`.

+This plugin requires that the lambda code artifact already exist (or be build outside of this plugin).
+I highly recommend my [browserify plugin](https://github.com/doapp-ryanp/serverless-plugin-browserify) but you can also manually define `functions.FUNCTION.package.artifact` (see [artifacts](https://serverless.com/framework/docs/providers/aws/guide/packaging/#artifact)).

 ```yaml
 custom: